Starbucks (NASDAQ:SBUX) Given New $126.00 Price Target at Wells Fargo & Company

-Starbucks (NASDAQ:SBUX) had its price target upped by equities research analysts at Wells Fargo & Company from $120.00 to $126.00 in a research note issued to investors on Tuesday, The Fly reports.
-The firm presently has an “overweight” rating on the coffee company’s stock.
-Wells Fargo & Company‘s target price points to a potential upside of 10.60% from the stock’s previous close.
+Starbucks (NASDAQ:SBUX) had its target price lifted by Wells Fargo & Company from $120.00 to $126.00 in a report issued on Monday morning, Benzinga reports.
+The brokerage currently has an overweight rating on the coffee company’s stock.

-SBUX has been the topic of a number of other reports.
-The Goldman Sachs Group initiated coverage on shares of Starbucks in a research note on Tuesday, January 19th.
-They issued a “buy” rating and a $115.00 price objective on the stock.
-JPMorgan Chase & Co. raised their price target on shares of Starbucks from $97.00 to $104.00 and gave the company a “neutral” rating in a report on Monday.
+Several other analysts have also issued reports on the company.
+Credit Suisse Group upped their price objective on Starbucks from $114.00 to $116.00 and gave the company an outperform rating in a research note on Wednesday, January 27th.
+Barclays increased their target price on Starbucks from $122.00 to $125.00 in a research note on Wednesday, January 27th.
+BTIG Research upgraded Starbucks from a neutral rating to a buy rating and set a $130.00 target price on the stock in a research note on Monday, March 22nd.
+Argus increased their target price on Starbucks from $116.00 to $132.00 and gave the stock a buy rating in a research note on Tuesday, April 13th.
+Finally, JPMorgan Chase & Co. increased their target price on Starbucks from $97.00 to $104.00 and gave the stock a neutral rating in a research note on Monday, April 12th.
 They noted that the move was a valuation call.
-Wedbush upgraded shares of Starbucks from a “neutral” rating to an “outperform” rating and lifted their price objective for the company from $108.00 to $124.00 in a research note on Thursday, March 25th.
-Piper Sandler lifted their price objective on shares of Starbucks from $100.00 to $104.00 in a report on Wednesday, January 27th.
-Finally, Credit Suisse Group lifted their price objective on shares of Starbucks from $114.00 to $116.00 and gave the stock an “outperform” rating in a report on Wednesday, January 27th.
-Nine equities research analysts have rated the stock with a hold rating and nineteen have issued a buy rating to the company’s stock.
-The stock has a consensus rating of “Buy” and a consensus target price of $109.44.
+Nine research analysts have rated the stock with a hold rating and eighteen have given a buy rating to the stock.
+The company currently has an average rating of Buy and a consensus target price of $110.92.

 About Starbucks